chapmanjacobd/journal/README.md

 stream of consciousness thoughts

     caveat lector
-    much of this early childhood
+    from my early childhood to now
-    do not judge too harshly
+    judge only with zeitgeist